Split Old Town | All you need to know!

 City Market & Fish Market

-On a vacation in Split you will also find a wide range of really amazing accommodations and hotels inside the old town.
-Many of the accommodation options are in the center, at the harbor or in the winding streets of the city center.
+When vacationing in Split, you will also find a wide range of truly amazing accommodations and hotels within the Old Town.
+Many of the places to stay are located in the center, by the harbor, or in the winding streets of the old town.
 Here are the top recommendations for the best accommodation in Split Old Town…It’s worth a look!

-- Heritage Hotel: The Palace Judita Heritage Hotel delights with best location in the middle of the old town, right next to the UNESCO-protected Diocletian’s Palace.
-The rooms are very individually and uniquely furnished!
+- Heritage Hotel: The Palace Judita Heritage Hotel delights with the best location in the middle of the old town, right next to the UNESCO-protected Diocletian’s Palace.

-- Apartment: The Dolce Vita Apartments are a real insider tip in the center.
-They convince with great location and beautiful sea view.
+- Chic Apartment: The Dolce Vita Apartments are a real insider tip in the center.
+They convince with great location and beautiful view of the sea.

-- Board: The Palace Inn Rooms offers nice and very clean rooms with a good location in the old town of Split!
+- Charming B&B: The Palace Inn Rooms offers beautiful and very clean rooms with fabulous location in the old town of Split!
 The hospitality is also top.

 - Backpacker Hostel: The cozy Ćiri Biri Bela Boutique Hostel convinces backpackers with top equipment and a great location in the old town.